 What is the instructional format of the program?

 The Master of Energy Business is offered in a technology-enriched, online environment to accommodate the schedules of working professionals.
-Except for the two residency seminars offered over long weekends in Tulsa or at other centers of energy activity, all courses are delivered online.
+Except for the two residency seminars offered over long weekends in Tulsa, all courses are delivered online.
 However, the Master of Energy Business is not a self-study program, and the online courses are not correspondence courses.
 Students still complete the same kinds of assignments found in traditional courses; there is just no physical classroom presence.
 Students have ready access to full course lectures (both audio and video), along with all other course materials, and they regularly interact among themselves and with the instructor to complete assignments.
 If anything, there may be more interaction among students and faculty than in a traditional classroom setting.
 Such interactions are facilitated by contemporary communications technology, social media, computer conferencing, Skype, email, and other mechanisms with which students are already familiar.

 How long does it take to complete the program?

 The Master of Energy Business is a 34 credit hour program.
 Because it is offered in an online environment primarily for working professionals, it is essentially a part-time graduate program.
 Students enter in the fall, spring or summer and enroll in a maximum of two courses per term year-round (fall, spring, summer).
 If this schedule is maintained, the program can be completed in 24 months.
 Of course, students who cannot maintain this schedule should expect the program to take longer to complete.
 In fact, some students prefer a slower pace or like to take summers off from school activities.

 No. This is a professional masters degree as opposed to a research degree.
 No thesis or formal capstone project is required.